Analysts Are Bullish on These Healthcare Stocks: Nkarta (NKTX), Biocept (BIOC)

 Mizuho Securities analyst Salim Syed maintained a Buy rating on Nkarta today and set a price target of $81.00.
 The company’s shares closed last Thursday at $45.31.

-According to TipRanks.com, Syed is ranked 0 out of 5 stars with an average return of -3.7% and a 47.5% success rate.
+According to TipRanks.com, Syed ‘s ranking currently consits of 0 on a 0-5 ranking scale, with an average return of -3.7% and a 47.5% success rate.
 Syed covers the Healthcare sector, focusing on stocks such as Atara Biotherapeutics, Assembly Biosciences, and Coherus Biosciences.

 See today’s analyst top recommended stocks >>